eMapR/TimeSync-Plus/README.md

 ------

-if we wanted to add a 'State' field to our table we would need to add " 'State', " to the 'eventTable' list.
+If we wanted to add a 'State' field to our table we would need to add " 'State', " to the 'eventTable' list.
 A list contain the values in the square brackets "[ ]".
 In the event table only add values after 'LT_YOD'.
-Once we add 'state' our event table line would look like this:
+Once we add 'State' our event table line would look like this:

 ------